BANYAMIN429/org.roehampton.OS.banyamin/week1.md

 **Decision:** I have selected Option B, using my native Windows 11 host as the workstation.

 **Justification:**
 1.  **Resource Efficiency:** Running a separate Linux VM for administration would waste host RAM.
-Using the native Windows host maximizes resources available to the Server VM for performance testing.
+Using the native Windows host maximizes resources available to the Server VM for performance testing later in the project.
 2.  **Industry Realism:** Administering Linux servers from a Windows endpoint using SSH is a standard professional workflow.
 3.  **Tool Availability:** Windows 11 natively supports the OpenSSH client required for the assessment.